 More and more artists are now running their own branded playlists on Spotify.

 Creating your own playlists will allow you to share your music tastes and your inspirations with your fan base, as your playlist grows you may also be able to swap playlists spots with other friends and artists in your genre.

 If you run a Spotify playlist and would like it featured on our website click here.

 Habit 7: Spend Time on Marketing, Look The Part and Be Patient!

 While marketing music for the Spotify audience is pretty different to pushing for more iTunes downloads or Soundcloud plays the same hard work is required.
-Don’t stop picthing your music to blogs, pushing for radio play or DJ support as all of this is just as important as it ever has been.
+Don’t stop pitching your music to blogs, pushing for radio play or DJ support as all of this is just as important as it ever has been.

 Don’t stop pitching your music to blogs, pushing for radio play or DJ support as all of this is just as important as it ever has been.

 Make sure your music looks the part, great cover art still matters.
-Brand yourself as an artist and make sure your social media profiles and Spotify artist profile looks great.
+Brand yourself as an artist and make sure your social media profiles and Spotify artist profile look great.
 People do judge books on their covers.